xalang/fm_modem/README.md

 ### Output ###
 - Recovered signal is passed through final 63-tap symmetrical audio FIR LPF with decimation factor 40 to get output rate of 25 KHz.
-- Samples are fed into PWM module which geneates PWM output to FPGA.
+- Samples are fed into PWM module which geneates PWM for FPGA audio output.

+## Integration with Zynq-7000 PS ##